noword/EXAPUNKS-Localize/README.md

 # Translate the texts
 There are three json files in directory ``import_txt``, they need be translated.

-You could run ``json2excel.py`` to convert these json files to excel, then edit them in M$ Excel or LibreOffice calc or whatever spreadsheet editor.
+You could run ``json2excel.py`` to generate excel files from these json files, then edit them in M$ Excel or LibreOffice calc or whatever spreadsheet editor.

 * ``EXAPUNKS_descriptions.json``